Budtender Union & Cannabis Workers Union in Alberta

 It’s only been a few years since recreational cannabis was legalized.
 In Alberta, cannabis production facilities and retail stores seemed to pop up overnight.
-Business is booming.

 Teamsters 987 is actively working with Alberta cannabis workers to show how unionizing can create a fairer workplace.

-Who Can Benefit From a Union?
+Who Can Benefit From a Cannabis Workers Union?

-Cannabis workers across North America have begun to unionize their workplaces.
+Nearly every non-management role in the cannabis supply chain can be unionized.
+Because the industry is relatively new, unions like Teamsters 987 are aggressively organizing to set a professional standard before the “big-box” corporate model becomes the permanent norm.
 This includes those at production facilities as well as “budtenders” who work in retail dispensaries.
 Teamsters 987 can represent all non-management workers in your facility (full or part-time).

 Cannabis Production Workers

-Retail Staff
+Cannabis Store Retail Staff

 Alberta’s Cannabis Industry by the Numbers